Opponent Indifference in Rating Systems: A Theoretical Case for Sonas: Introduction

 \subsection{Strategyproof Rating Systems and Our Results}

-An interesting recent trend in rating system design has been to enforce \emph{strategyproofness}.
-The idea is that players experience rating as an incentive, and they will sometimes take strategic action to maximize their rating in the system.
 A system is strategyproof against a certain kind of undesirable strategic behavior if it does not incentivize a rating-maximizing player to perform that behavior.
 We next overview a recent case study, in which players in a real-world system discovered and implemented an attack on a rating system that was missing an important strategyproofness property.